 Readly free trial and price

 Importantly, Readly offers a free trial period, which is usually 30 days.
-Occasionally, however, we’ve found the trial period to be two months, which makes it an even better value option.
+Occasionally, however, we’ve found the trial period to be two or three months, which makes it an even better value option.
 There are no contracts to lock you in, so you can cancel your membership any time.

 - Over 5,000 magazines